isabella232/kong-mirantis-blog-posts/Kong Enterprise 2.2 - Kong for Kubernetes 1.1 - Mirantis  Kubernetes Engine/Kong Enterprise, Kong for Kubernetes, Mirantis Kubernetes Engine.md

 Kong Enterprise provides several services to defines APIs and policies to protect any existing upstream and microservices including API Governance, Analytics, Developer Portal, etc.

-Kong for Kubernetes can implement all sort of policies to protect the Ingresses defined to expose Kubernetes services to external Consumers including Rate Limiting, API Keys, OAuth/OIDC grants, etc.
+Kong for Kubernetes can implement all sorts of policies to protect the Ingresses defined to expose Kubernetes services to external Consumers including Rate Limiting, API Keys, OAuth/OIDC grants, etc.

 Mirantis platform will be installed using two Ubuntu based EC2 VMs running on AWS:
 . one VM for Mirantis Container Runtime and Mirantis Kubernetes Engine